 At Carpetright we advise using a professional flooring fitter in order to achieve the best finish for your chosen vinyl flooring.
-Our fitters are approved by Which?
+Our recommended fitters are approved by Which?
 Trusted Traders, they will ensure you get the perfect fit and finish.
-However, if you’d like to try fitting vinyl flooring yourself, we’ve put together a vinyl flooring guide with expert hints and tips to help you along the way.
+However, if you’d like to try fitting vinyl flooring yourself, we’ve put together a vinyl fitting guide with expert hints and tips to help you along the way.

 There is confusion surrounding whether or not vinyl and lino are the same thing.
 The core difference between the two is the material that makes the base.